nana-4/materia-theme/HACKING.md

   app/extension specific stylings.

-## How to change the assets color
+## How to change the color scheme

-To keep it maintainable, SVG files are basically edited on text-based.

-So if you just want to change the SVG assets color, we recommend using a **text editor** instead of **Inkscape**.
-However, please note that Inkscape is required to render the PNG assets from the SVG files.

-Here's an example to change the _accent color_:

-1. Open the following SVG files with a **text editor**.

-  - `./src/gtk-2.0/assets.svg`
-  - `./src/gtk-2.0/assets-dark.svg`
-  - `./src/gtk/assets.svg`
-  - `./src/gnome-shell/3.18/assets/checkbox.svg`
-  - `./src/gnome-shell/3.18/assets/more-results.svg`
-  - `./src/gnome-shell/3.18/assets/toggle-on.svg`
-  - `./src/gnome-shell/3.18/assets-dark/checkbox.svg`
-  - `./src/gnome-shell/3.18/assets-dark/more-results.svg`
-  - `./src/gnome-shell/3.18/assets-dark/toggle-on.svg`

-2. Search `#FF4081` (default accent color) and replace with your favorite color.

-  > The recommended color palette is: https://material.io/guidelines/style/color.html#color-color-palette

-3. Run `./render-assets.sh` to render the PNG assets for gtk2 and gtk3.

-  > Note: `inkscape` and `optipng` must be installed to run the script.

-## Changing the color scheme with script
+### With script

 To easily change the color scheme, you can use the `change_color.sh` script (or just use the [oomox](https://github.com/actionless/oomox) app).

-Originally `change_color.sh` (and the `scripts/` dir) was implemented for oomox, but you can also run it on the command line without oomox like this:
+Originally `change_color.sh` (and the `scripts/` dir) was implemented for oomox, but you can also run it on the command line without the app as follows:

-> Note: This script only supports GTK2 and GTK3 for now.
+> Note: This script doesn't support Chrome extensions for now.

 For `bash`: